10 Steps To Growing Blueberries In Containers

 Anthracnose is a fungal illness that spreads quickly in wet conditions.
-Bright pink spore clusters appear on the growing berries as a symptom.
+Bright pink spore clusters appear as a symptom of the growing berries.

 Botrytis is another fungus that flourishes in wet environments, causing the fruit to shrink and decay.

-Canker is a disease that starts in the canes' lower sections.
+Canker is a disease that starts in the lower sections of the canes.
 Small crimson dots will appear and develop into a bullseye.
-They will eventually circle and girdle the cane, causing it to die back if left untreated.
+They will eventually circle and wrap the cane, causing it to die back if left untreated.

 Twig blight has a similar appearance to canker at first.
-Twig blight can affect the crown, smaller branches, and twigs, as well as cause leaf spotting, as it progresses.
+Twig blight can affect the crown, smaller branches, and twigs and cause leaf spots as it progresses.

-I really love the 2 items of Blueberry.
-I'm sharing the methods, you can try, and don't forget to let us know in the comment box how was its taste.
+I love the 2 blueberry recipes.
+I'm sharing the methods you can try, and don't forget to let us know in the comment box how you liked them.

 - Blueberries: 6 to 8 ounces

 - All-purpose flour: 1½ cups